thdiaman/machinelearning/modules/tutorial/_posts/2000-01-06-feature-extraction.md

 ## Algorithm Description
 Check <a target="_blank" href="{{site.baseurl}}/presentations/FeatureExtraction.pdf">here</a>
-for a presentation on the algorithm and the relevant info.
+for a presentation on the method and the relevant info.

 ## Example 1 - Feature Extraction
 ### Dataset